mattyg915/SearchApp/README.md

 ## Install

 Clone this repository down to your machine.
 Make sure you have yarn and node installed.
 The easiest way to install both on a mac is to use homebrew.
 Run `brew install node` and `brew install yarn` from the terminal.

 To install homebrew on a mac, run `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` from your terminal.

+For PC, instructions to install node can be found at https://nodejs.org/en/download/.
+To install yarn, follow instructions at https://classic.yarnpkg.com/en/docs/install/#windows-stable.

 Once these pre-requisites are installed, run:

 ### `yarn install`